 If you own a share, you own one of the equal parts into which a company's capital is divided.
-Each student company member must buy at least one share.
+Each Student Company member must hold at least one share.

-The price of shares is set at £1 each.
+You can sell shares for £1 each.

-Each person can hold a maximum of 25 shares - spending maximum $\pounds 25$.
+Each person can hold a maximum of 25 shares - spending maximum £25.